M31i55a/windowsMate-Thuki/README.md

 ### Basic Usage

 Double-tap Control <kbd>Ctrl</kbd> to summon Mate from anywhere.
 Ask a question, get an answer, and dismiss.
-Use `/screen` or the screenshot button to capture your screen and attach it as context.
+Use `/screen` or the camera button to capture your full screen, or click the crosshair (region-select) button to drag and crop any area of your screen — the captured image is attached automatically as context.

 [https://github.com/user-attachments/assets/57df0efe-24eb-4875-a83d-e605e0c6f8b4](https://github.com/user-attachments/assets/6a03da1b-4a1b-4c45-b251-19bcaba995b0)